angular/angularfire/docs/3-retrieving-data-as-lists.md

 # 3. Retrieving data as lists

 > AngularFire2 synchronizes data as lists using the `FirebaseListObservable`.
-The `FirebaseListObservable` is not created by itself, but through the `AngularFire.database` service.
+The `FirebaseListObservable` is not created by itself, but through the `AngularFireDatabase` service.
 The guide below demonstrates how to retrieve, save, and remove data as lists.

 ## Injecting the AngularFireDatabase service